Solar Fireworks & Space Weather: ESA’s Solar Orbiter with Dr. Laura Hayes | Astrophiz #226

 She highlights the collaborative nature of solar physics, the importance of mentors and community, and the challenges facing early-career researchers.
 Hayes is also passionate about public outreach, emphasising the value of sharing publicly funded science and inspiring future scientists during what she calls a “golden age” of solar research.

-Laura is an eminent Irish solar physicist and research fellow at the Dublin Institute for Advanced Studies who discusses her career path, scientific motivations, and cutting-edge research on our closest star.
+BIO SNAPSHOT: Laura is an eminent Irish solar physicist and research fellow at the Dublin Institute for Advanced Studies who discusses her career path, scientific motivations, and cutting-edge research on our closest star.
 Growing up in coastal Ireland, Laura developed an early love of maths and physics driven by curiosity and problem-solving rather than a clear plan to become an astrophysicist.
 University research opportunities led her into solar physics, followed by a PhD at Trinity College Dublin and international postdoctoral work in the US and Europe.

 FULL TRANSCRIPT: Dr Laura Hayes interview